cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 **2021**

 CryptoPhunks V1  - original "first deploy" V1 contract with a "bounding curve" mint price and left-looking punks - "hand-phlipped one-by-one" by Philip the Intern  - on June 14th, 2021.
+FAIL!

 CryptoPhunks V2   - airdropped to CryptoPhunks V1 minters / hodlers to move to new V2 contract with a new reduced mint price schema on June 21, 2021.
 SOLD OUT!